YaoSiqi2003/YaoSiqi2003.github.io/_pages/about.md

 <!-- ## About me -->

-I am an Assistant Professor in School of Data Science, The Chinese University of Hong Kong, Shenzhen (CUHK-SZ).
+I am an Assistant Professor in [School of Data Science](https://sds.cuhk.edu.cn/en), [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en).
 Prior to that, I was a Post-Doctoral Fellow and received my PhD degree in the [Department of Computer Science and Engineering](https://www.cse.ust.hk) at [Hong Kong University of Science and Technology](http://www.ust.hk), advised by Prof. [Wei Wang](http://www.cse.ust.hk/~weiwa/).
 I obtained my B.Eng. degree in Software Engineering from [Nanjing University](https://www.nju.edu.cn).

 My research interests cover the broad area of cloud computing and distributed systems.
 My current research focuses on building **next-generation serverless computing platforms** that are usable and generally applicable, and developing efficient and scalable **big data and machine learning systems** in the cloud.